ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_relational_dbs/jpa.md

 Saving really is just a call to entityManager.perist(...).
 It can not get much simpler.
 But again - don't forget to annotate your method with <code>@Transactional</code>.

+**Summing up:**

-Summing up: For read-only queries you should use <code>@UnitOfWork</code> (and it may be faster because there are no transactions started).
-But for saving / updating and deleting data always use <code>@Transactional</code>.
+1. For read-only queries you should use <code>@UnitOfWork</code> (and it may be faster because there are no transactions started).
+You can wrap either a controller method or method of your service class.
+2. For saving / updating and deleting data always use <code>@Transactional</code>.
+The same
+here: you can wrap either a controller method or method of your service class.
+3. For several transcations within one HTTP request or scheduler invocation:
+ * a. use <code>@UnitOfWork</code> around the controller or service method and use
+<code>@Transactional</code> or programmatic API of the <code>EntityManager</code> to demarcate
+transaction within the same <code>@UnitOfWork</code>
+ * b. use <code>@Transactional</code> or programmatic API of the <code>EntityManager</code> to demarcate transaction within the same request without <code>@UnitOfWork</code>

 More